Stars Hollow

 $8.00

 I put on the TV show Gilmore Girls one afternoon in the summer of 2020 to keep my dog distracted from the sounds of fireworks.
 I'd never watched it before, and I was just looking for background noise.
-Instead, I immediately fell in love.
-With the characters.
-With the rapid-fire dialogue and the way everyone knew each other.
+Instead, I immediately fell in love—with the characters, with the rapid-fire dialogue and the way everyone knew each other.
 With Stars Hollow.

 My husband’s cousin had been obsessed with this show for years, and she talked about it constantly.
 Now I understood why.